ShyrTheFirst/Journey-To-Fairy-City/README.md

 So let's list everything that I know that is not working:
 1. Yeah, you can't play forever (in a single run)...
 You can only once click the "continue" button, the second time the game freezes :(

-2. The spiders can kill you and everything in the game ...... if they get inside you.
+[s]2.
+The spiders can kill you and everything in the game ...... if they get inside you.
 It's creepy, but it's true.
-(It's because the code I'm using for the spiders to follow you, if they reach the same position as you, it can't calculate where to go...)
+(It's because the code I'm using for the spiders to follow you, if they reach the same position as you, it can't calculate where to go...)[/s]

 3. Sometimes the spiders get lazy and just stay in their place...
 Sometimes it's because they can't see you, sometimes it's because they don't know how to get to you.